Recent Work on Colonial Violence in French Algeria

 Physical Violence

-Benjamin Claude Brower’s 2008 monograph, A Desert Named Peace: The Violence of France’s Empire in the Algerian Sahara, 1844–1902 is in many ways a companion text to Julia Clancy-Smith’s 1994 text, Rebel and Saint: Muslim Notables, Populist Protest, Colonial Encounters (Algeria and Tunisia, 1800–1904).[43]
-Both texts seek to push back against the static dichotomy of colonizer/colonized, which in effect discursively reproduces French practices of colonial violence in the very practice of scholarship.
-Brower’s introduction (“Understanding Violence in Colonial Algeria”) is a précis of the French invasion and conquest of the Algerian Tell.
-It highlights the political motivations of the 1830 conquest[44], the flash points of extreme colonial violence from 1830-38 and 1839-47, and it offers some theoretical and methodological reflections for his study of colonial violence in the Algerian Sahara, the desert region south of the Tell.
+Benjamin Claude Brower’s A Desert Named Peace: The Violence of France’s Empire in the Algerian Sahara, 1844–1902 is in many respects a companion to Julia Clancy-Smith’s 1994 Rebel and Saint: Muslim Notables, Populist Protest, Colonial Encounters (Algeria and Tunisia, 1800–1904).
+[37] Both texts push back against the colonizer/colonized dichotomy, the reinscription of which (in Stoler and Cooper’s analysis) historians risk producing in the very practice of scholarship if they are insufficiently vigilant.
+Brower’s introduction offers a précis of the French invasion and conquest of the Algerian Tell, traces the political motivations behind the 1830 conquest, [38] charts the flash points of extreme violence between 1830–38 and 1839–47, and sets out the theoretical and methodological orientation for his study of the Algerian Sahara, the desert region lying to the south.

-Part two looks at the case study of an Algerian attack on a French village.
-Here, Brower shows how this obscure event tells us something about the complexities of violence in the Algerian Sahara.
-Brower spends three chapters discussing the 1861 uprising at Djelfa led by the Sufi mystic Si Tayeb ben Bou Chandougha from various perspectives, providing a detailed analysis in chapter six.
-One of Brower’s aims is to “rethink the national-resistance model of popular movements in the Middle East and to seek new ways to explain the dynamics of their violence.”[63]
-The French were unprepared to conquer the Sahara, having neither sufficient manpower nor technology.
-At the same time, French imperialism in the trans-Saharan region was socially and economically disastrous.
-The conquest of the Ouled Naïl tribal group disrupted the balance of power between nomadic and settled populations.
-French policies of appointing exogenous leaders led to political destabilization: “[in] the short term, the policy left local society without effective voices of direction and authority.”[64]
+The second part centers on the 1861 uprising at Djelfa, led by the Sufi mystic Si Tayeb ben Bou Chandougha, which Brower uses to “rethink the national-resistance model of popular movements in the Middle East and to seek new ways to explain the dynamics of their violence.”
+[57] French imperialism in the trans-Saharan region was economically and socially destabilizing: the conquest of the Ouled Naïl disrupted the balance between nomadic and settled populations, and the appointment of exogenous leaders generated political disorder—“in the short term, the policy left local society without effective voices of direction and authority.”
+[58] The administration’s violence could be startlingly direct.
+At Djelfa, a caïd of the Ouled Naïl bore his subordination visibly: he was missing both ears, cut off by French troops in 1852, who collected them for the bounty the army paid on Algerian ears.
+[59]

 Ideological Violence

-To this end, Sessions introduces the concept of “political culture.”
-By way of citation, she invokes the term in ways similar to Keith M. Baker’s use of the phrase in his 1990 text Inventing the French Revolution: Essays on French Political Culture in the Eighteenth Century.[80]
-Using Baker’s definition, Sessions posits that political culture is “the set of discourses or symbolic practices by which…individuals and groups in any society articulate, negotiate, implement and enforce the competing claims they make on one another and upon the whole….”[81]
-It was this political culture that “provided the map by which nineteenth-century Frenchmen made sense of the colonial conquest unfolding on their public squares, stages, canvases, and print stalls.”[82]
+Sessions turns instead to “political culture,” deploying the concept in ways that echo Keith M. Baker’s usage in Inventing the French Revolution (1990): the “set of discourses or symbolic practices by which individuals and groups in any society articulate, negotiate, implement and enforce the competing claims they make on one another and upon the whole.”
+[71] Political culture, in Sessions’s analysis, “provided the map by which nineteenth-century Frenchmen made sense of the colonial conquest unfolding on their public squares, stages, canvases, and print stalls.”
+[72] What this approach opens up is a way of thinking about causality that economic and political-institutional frameworks could not provide.

 Juridico-Discursive Violence

-Judith Surkis’s 2019 monograph, Sex, Law, and Sovereignty in French Algeria, 1830–1930, is a colonial legal genealogy that examines how the Franco-Algerian “Muslim question” became a sexual question.[89]
-Her “history of French Algeria” is one that seeks to counteract the “work of historical forgetting in order to reveal the neglected memory of Muslim law in French law.”[90]
-In this way, Surkis’s book is an example of the anti-forgetting scholarship discussed by Howe in his 2010 article.[91]
+Judith Surkis’s Sex, Law, and Sovereignty in French Algeria, 1830–1930 is a colonial legal genealogy asking how the Franco-Algerian “Muslim question” became, in sustained and consequential ways, a sexual question.
+[79] The book works against “the work of historical forgetting in order to reveal the neglected memory of Muslim law in French law” [80]—in Howe’s terms, a contribution to anti-forgetting scholarship.
+[81]

 Inter-Communal Violence